UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Abstract

 \section{Abstract}

-We study open-domain question answering (ODQA) with structured, unstructured and semi-structured knowledge sources, including text, tables, lists, and knowledge bases.
-Our approach homogenizes all sources by reducing them to text, and applies recent, powerful retriever-reader models which have so far been limited to text sources only.
-We show that knowledge-base QA can be greatly improved when reformulated in this way.
-Contrary to previous work, we find that combining sources always helps, even for datasets which target a single source by construction.
-As a result, our unified model produces state-of-the-art results on 3 popular ODQA benchmarks.
+We study open-domain question answering with \emph{structured, unstructured} and \emph{semi-structured} knowledge sources, including text, tables, lists and knowledge bases.
+Departing from prior work, we propose a unifying approach that homogenizes all sources by reducing them to text and applies the retriever-reader model which has so far been limited to text sources only.
+Our approach greatly improves the results on knowledge-base QA tasks by 11 points, compared to latest graph-based methods.
+More importantly, we demonstrate that our \emph{unified knowledge} (\uniqa{}\footnote{The code of \uniqa{} is available at: \url{https://github.com/facebookresearch/UniK-QA}.}) model is a simple and yet effective way to combine heterogeneous sources of knowledge, advancing the state-of-the-art results on two popular question answering benchmarks, NaturalQuestions and WebQuestions, by 3.5 and 2.6 points, respectively.